mrcrunchybeans/youth-secure-checkin/CLOUD_BACKUP_SETUP_SECURE.md

 - ✓ Support for Google Drive, Dropbox, and OneDrive
 - ✓ Per-service success/failure tracking
 - ✓ Encrypted data transmission
+- ✓ **AES-256 backup file encryption** (protects child data)
 - ✓ **Credentials secured behind developer password**
 - ✓ **No hardcoded environment variables needed**

+---

+## Local Backup Encryption (AES-256)

+All backups (local and cloud) can be encrypted with AES-256 to protect sensitive child information.

+### Why Encrypt Backups?

+Backups contain sensitive information about children including:
+- Names and family relationships
+- Authorized pickup adults
+- Check-in/check-out history
+- Medical notes and special instructions
+- Photos (if uploaded)

+Encryption ensures this data remains protected even if backup files are accessed by unauthorized parties.

+### Enabling Encryption

+1. Go to **Admin → Backups**
+2. Find the **"Backup Encryption"** section
+3. Enter an encryption password (minimum 8 characters)
+4. Confirm the password
+5. Click **"Enable"**

+All new backups will be encrypted with AES-256.

+### Encryption Status Indicators

+In the backup list:
+- 🟢 **Green shield icon** = Encrypted (AES-256)
+- 🟡 **Yellow unlock icon** = Unencrypted

+### Managing Encryption

+**Change Password:**
+1. Go to Admin → Backups
+2. In the Encryption section, enter current password
+3. Enter and confirm new password
+4. Click "Change Password"

+**Disable Encryption:**
+1. Go to Admin → Backups
+2. Click "Disable Encryption"
+3. Confirm the action

+Note: Existing encrypted backups remain encrypted and still require the password to restore.

+### Restoring Encrypted Backups

+- **Within the app**: The system automatically uses the configured encryption password
+- **Externally**: Use any ZIP tool that supports AES encryption (7-Zip, WinRAR, Keka, etc.)

+### Important Warnings

+⚠️ **Store your encryption password securely!** If lost, encrypted backups cannot be restored.

+⚠️ **Test your restore process** after enabling encryption to ensure everything works.

+⚠️ **Existing backups are not retroactively encrypted** - only new backups are encrypted.

+---

 ## Prerequisites